dsmHack/dev.dsmhack.org/content/jamstack.md

 * **Learning Curve**

   In a lot of ways this con isn't really fair.
-If you've never used Wordpress before then the learning curve can be pretty steep there as well.
-The difference here is that many people have experience with Wordpress so it's probably easier to get support at this point.
-That being said, Wordpress and all of it's plugins and themes can feel a lot like a black box at times which make the learning curve difficult when trying to customize your site.
+If you've never used WordPress before then the learning curve can be pretty steep there as well.
+The difference here is that many people have experience with WordPress so it's probably easier to get support at this point.
+That being said, WordPress and all of it's plugins and themes can feel a lot like a black box at times which make the learning curve difficult when trying to customize your site.
 Since JAMStack sites are basically all contained to flat files within a source repository it's much easier to dig in and figure out what is happening so in the long term it is easier to have a full understanding of how your site works.